codemonauts/craft-instagram-feed/README.md

 // Use Guzzle instead of php's file stream
 'useGuzzle' => false,

+// Dump Instagram response to file for debugging purpose.
+'dump' => false,

 // Using your own user agent string, remove this array key to use a common user agent of a well known browser 'userAgent' => '',